Catgrills/Sigma/README.md

 Trivia
 -------------------------------

-I decided to name the script Sigma-G because it reminded me of the times where I was writing mathematic lessons while listening to some chill musics, and the letter sigma appeared almost every time.
-The G comes from the word Greek since Sigma is a letter of the Greek alphabet,  and I used this letter to differenciate it with my previous Youtube script called Sigma.
+I decided to name the script <i>Sigma-G</i> because it reminded me of the times where I was writing mathematic lessons while listening to some chill musics, and the letter sigma appeared almost every time.
+The <i>G</i> comes from the word Greek since Sigma is a letter of the Greek alphabet,  and I used this letter to differenciate it with my previous Youtube script called <i>Sigma</i>.

 Report
 -------------------------------